Universal Table

 Writing may be a solitary affair, but to reach readers with the best writing possible, the vision of the writer must be supported by the combined efforts of editors, designers, and other writers.
 I think Thoreau would have approved of the Wising Up Press Writers Collective.
 I like to envision him as a solitary individual meditating beside Walden Pond, but in fact he had a broad circle of friends who encouraged his writing and helped shape and disseminate his work.
 So in closing, I am glad for my error.
 No matter how distant we may be from each other, the Wising Up Press Collective helps us hear and maintain the beat.

-See Kathleen Housley's Keys to the Kingdom: Reflections on Music and the Mind, published in June, 2010.
+Look inside Kathleen's Keys to the Kingdom: Reflections on Music and the Mind.

 OF FURTHER INTEREST